-Further to my trilogy Flight Safety, Flight Safety – Pilot Error and Flight Safety – Aircraft Accidents of 2015, I have found some interesting research which could actually back up the suspicion of aspartame causing neurological and psychiatric problems for pilots.
+Further to my trilogy Flight Safety, Flight Safety – Pilot Error and Flight Safety – Aircraft Accidents of 2015, Flight Safety – Epilogue shows some interesting research which could actually back up the suspicion of aspartame causing neurological and psychiatric problems for pilots.

 Pilot depression research

-Although this research particularly concentrates on depression and suicidal thoughts that pilots suffer from, the fact that so many pilots are admitting to these conditions could be a sign that some are in fact ingesting aspartame on a regular basis which would exacerbate or even cause their conditions.
+This research particularly concentrates on depression and suicidal thoughts that pilots suffer from.
+The fact that so many pilots are admitting to these conditions could be a sign that some are in fact ingesting aspartame on a regular basis.
+This could exacerbate or even cause their conditions.

 Research following Germanwings crash

 This survey was started soon after the Germanwings flight 9525 tradegy where 150 people were killed, supposedly on purpose, by the co-pilot of the aircraft Andreas Lubitz.
 There is no doubt that this young man, who was an accomplished pilot, was in mental turmoil and had been so for some years.
-I am not defending this young pilot, what he did was horrendous, but looking for an answer as to why he did it, could possibly avoid this kind of devastation happening again.
+I am not defending this young pilot, what he did was horrendous.
+But looking for an answer as to why he did it, could possibly avoid this kind of devastation happening again.
 One thing about a person who wants to commit suicide.
 They will not want to take others with them.
 Not caring about killing innocent people, is a person who is suffering from psychotic tendencies.

 1837 pilots fill in questionaire